William R. Roberts: Fenian

 Roberts joined the newly emerging Fenian Brotherhood in 1863, an organisation made up of the Irish diaspora in America that was dedicated to establishing an independent Irish Republic.
-The Fenian Brotherhood operated as the American support wing of the Irish Republican Brotherhood, a secret society controlling the movement.
+The Fenian Brotherhood operated as the American support wing of the Irish Republican Brotherhood (IRB), a secret society controlling the movement.
 Roberts, whose wealth allowed him to regularly donate to the organisation, quickly found himself amassing influence amongst the American Fenians.
 During the American Civil War, which raged from 1861 to 1864, thousands of Irishmen had joined the ranks of both armies, gaining military experience and were often now influenced by the idea of Radical Republicanism.
 The leader of the Fenian Brotherhood, the scholarly John O'Mahony (who himself served as an officer in the Union Army), thought the Irish veterans should be deployed to Ireland post-haste for a rebellion there, funded by the Irish in America.
 However, Roberts quickly became the leader of a faction of Fenians with an alternative plan.
 Roberts and his supporters argued instead that the Fenians should gather the Irish veterans and their resources, and instead attack Canada with the hopes of securing at least one Canadian region.
 By holding part of Canada, Roberts and his faction believed they could either hold that region for ransom from the British, or divert British military forces out of Ireland and into Canada, thereby leaving Ireland vulnerable to a rebellion.
 A subtext to Roberts and his faction's argument was that many veterans of the Union Army were angered by British support for the Confederacy during the war, and sought a measure of revenge by attacking Canada, regardless if this furthered Fenian objectives or not.

+None of the biographical sources for Roberts records any military service during the Civil War itself, and it is possible he paid a substitute fee rather than serve after being drafted, but he was nonetheless afterwards referred to as "Colonel" Roberts in connection with his Fenian activities.
+During the war years Roberts became prominent in Irish-American civic life, serving as president of the Knights of St. Patrick in 1865 and presiding over the group's grand banquet at the Metropolitan Hotel on 17 March that year.
+He joined the Fenian Brotherhood's senate in 1865 and, possessed of a powerful speaking voice, became known as one of the movement's leading orators.